vibur-

 Vibur 6.0, and later 14.0, introduced several programming hooks through which the application can intercept and provide customized behaviour for important connection lifecycle events, such as the initial connection creation or taking and returning a connection from the pool.
 The hooks have access not only to the occurring events but also to the timing information associated with these events.
 The application can also register hooks that intercept the methods invocations on the different JDBC objects/interfaces, if this is needed.

-Vibur DBCP has been under active development since late 2012, has had over 30 releases to date, and has production deployments in many large-scale Web applications.
+Vibur DBCP has been around for more than 10 years now, it has had over 30 releases to date, and has production deployments in many large-scale Web applications.

 The below source code metrics do not take into account the projects testing directories, and the Apache License comment header that is at the top of each source file.